 A special programme on Pierre Bourdieu

-Laurie Taylor presents a special programme exploring the ideas and legacy of French sociologist Pierre Bourdieu.
+Pierre Bourdieu: Laurie Taylor presents a special programme exploring his ideas and legacy.

 Derron Wallace at Brandeis University, USA